 The role of solar in our clean energy future

-Early this year, Duke Energy submitted proposals for two new solar energy programs that bring its Buncombe County customers opportunities to install or participate in solar energy.
+In 2018, Duke Energy submitted proposals for two new solar energy programs that bring its Buncombe County customers opportunities to install or participate in solar energy.
 Here we provide an overview of those programs along with information on an exciting energy storage initiative and the nonprofit NC GreenPower.

 Rebates for solar power installations

 With an on-site solar power installation, you’ll enjoy lower energy bills, of course.
 But under the proposed Solar Rebate Program from Duke Energy, eligible homeowners, businesses and nonprofit organizations can also earn substantial rebates.